UCF/Athena-Framework/docs/components/navs.md

 ### Methods

-{% capture callout-include %}{% include callout-danger-async-methods.md %}{% endcapture %}
-{{ callout-include | markdownify }}

 #### $().tab

 Activates a tab element and content container.
-Tab should have either a `data-target` or an `href` targeting a container node in the DOM.
+Tabs should have either a `data-target` or an `href` targeting a container node in the DOM.

 {% highlight html %}
 <ul class="nav nav-tabs" id="myTab" role="tablist">